moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ---
-title: "The Past, Present, and Future of Tools for Thought and Cognition Augmentation Software"
+title: "The Rise of Tools for Thought and Cognition Augmentation Software"
 date: "2021-01-31"
 draft: false
 path: "/blog/cas"